Share this post on:

 • Instead of seeking material security, they seek power over things and people.

-• “Possession” refers to an energetic takeover of the scene—a need to feel powerful through dominating the environment.
+• “Possession” refers to an energetic takeover of the scene—a need to feel powerful by dominating the environment.

 Personal Growth